zaurshamilov-bit/airweave/README.md

 - **GitHub Issues**: Report bugs or request new features in GitHub Issues.
 - **Twitter**: Follow @airweave_dev for updates.

-That’s it!
+That's it!
 We're looking forward to seeing what you build.
-If you have any questions, please don’t hesitate to open an issue or reach out on Discord.
+If you have any questions, please don't hesitate to open an issue or reach out on Discord.

 ## Further Documentation